• About

 • Image sensors in smartphones can’t react quickly to dramatic changes in lightning.
 A separate light source keeps the light stable.

-• With a light source, our main focus pops up on the background, make the viewers focus more on where we want them to.
+• With a light source, our main focus pops up in the background, make the viewers focus more on where we want them to.

 *Note: If you don’t have a light just yet, make sure you keep the ISO down, lower than 500 is best to prevent noise in our footage.
 With that said, you can’t really plan a good mobile filming project without a light source, so make it a necessity in your investment fund.